Gordie Howe International Bridge: Approvals and land acquisition

 In July 2016, it was announced many properties that would be required to build the bridge were still in the hands of private landowners.
 Some properties on the American side of the river were owned by Manuel Moroun, owner of the Ambassador Bridge.
 An estimated 30 of the 900 properties needed were considered to be problems if the owners resist selling.
-In July 2016, the CBC reported Dwight Duncan, the former finance minister for Ontario had advised the Government of Canada to consider buying the Ambassador Bridge from Moroun.
+In July 2016, CBC News reported that Dwight Duncan, the former finance minister for Ontario, had advised the Government of Canada to consider buying the Ambassador Bridge from Moroun.

 In a joint statement released after a meeting between newly elected U.S. president Donald Trump and Canadian prime minister Justin Trudeau on February 13, 2017, the two governments reiterated the support of the "expeditious completion" of the project.
-It was listed as a priority infrastructure project by the Donald Trump administration.
+It was listed as a priority infrastructure project by the Trump administration.

 In June 2017, the City of Detroit sold 36 city-owned parcels of land, underground assets and five miles of city-owned streets in the Delray neighborhood, which is the site of the U.S. Customs facility.
 A million neighborhood improvement fund for the neighborhood was set up.
 Residents of the area can stay and have their home renovated or move to a renovated home in a different neighborhood.

 In May 2018, the Michigan Court of Appeals ruled against Moroun's attempt to stop expropriations on the Michigan side of the river, allowing construction of the U.S. plaza to begin.